effektif/admin-docs/docs/starting.rst

     The Signavio authorization dialog

-.. hint:: You have to be logged in to the Signavio Process Editor in order to see the authorization dialog.
+.. hint:: You have to be logged in to the Signavio Process Manager in order to see the authorization dialog.
 Otherwise, you will be redirected to the Collaboration Portal.

 .. _create-initial-user:

 Create the initial user
 -----------------------
-In case you purchased Signavio Workflow along with the Signavio Process Editor and want to setup the integration, you don't have to create the initial Signavio Workflow user manually.
+In case you purchased Workflow Accelerator along with the Signavio Process Manager and want to setup the integration, you don't have to create the initial Workflow Accelerator user manually.
 Please jump to section :ref:`signavio-user-management` for more information.

-Signavio Workflow users are organized in organisations.
+Workflow Accelerator users are organized in organisations.
 There is a maximum amount of organisations that can be registered on an on-premise system.
 You will find the maximum number of available organisations in your license file.
 When the initial user registers, he will automatically create the first organisation.

-In order to register, enter the URL of your Signavio Workflow installation in your browser.
+In order to register, enter the URL of your Workflow Accelerator installation in your browser.
-You will see the login screen of Signavio Workflow.
+You will see the login screen of Workflow Accelerator.

 Click *Register a new account*, fill in your email address and click *Register a new user*\ .
 You will then receive an email with a link to complete your registration.
-After you have done that, your Signavio Workflow organisation is set up and you can go ahead and invite more users.
+After you have done that, your Workflow Accelerator organisation is set up and you can go ahead and invite more users.

 Every time a user registers using the register link on the login screen, a new organisation is created until the maximum amount is reached.
 In general, you will create one organisation and invite other users to join this organisation.